-A professor at Julliard he's been playing in Montreal and in Paris he says when asked about recent gigs.
-The upcoming record is with his Freedom of Ideas band and first under his own name in some 26 years and is on a Canadian label, Cellar Live, run by saxist and former Vancouver jazz club owner Cory Weeds.
+Playing in Montreal and in Paris he says when asked about recent gigs the upcoming record is with Drummond's Freedom of Ideas band and first under his own name in some 26 years and is on a Canadian label, Cellar Live, run by saxist and former Vancouver jazz club owner Cory Weeds.

 The title track is a treatment of a Carla Bley piece 'Valse Sinistre' a tune that Billy played on the road with Carla.
 He told the iconic composer and bandleader ''20 years ago'' that he'd do a treatment of her composition.
 Promise duly kept.
 Billy says he wrote to Carla recently to tell her the piece would be the title track - to her palpable delight.

 Album producer hard bop trumpet icon Jeremy Pelt put Billy in touch with Cellar Live to be part of a theme of African-American leaders going forward to address a lack of representation hitherto on the label.

 Billy says Jeremy was good ''to have in the booth as a second pair of ears and choose the best take, whether Take 1 or Take 2.
 Our opinions might differ but he has good reasons for his opinions.''
 The pair have played together on Pelt's records in the past including 2016 gem #Jive Culture.